droidian-devices/devices.droidian.org/templates/garden_template.md

     - Choose `Bootloader`
     - Boot {{{recovery.name}}} again by running `fastboot boot {{{recovery.filename}}}`
     {{/recovery.must_flash}}
-- Copy the files to the device  (Computer)
+- Copy the files to the device (computer)
     - When {{{recovery.name}}} is booted, open the device's `Internal storage` from your computer
     - Copy all of the files you downloaded to this folder